 Guests inspected the college and a celebration feast was held.
 It was to be followed by entertainment by 12 different groups from throughout Porirua.

 The people of Maraeroa Marae presented Parumoana Community College with a tukutuku panel whose meaning is “ability, strength and achievement”.
 It was made by trainees on the tukutuku weaving course run at the Marae under the Kokiri Basic Skills programme.
-It was presented on April 18th 1986 with a full scale powhiri and blessed by Father Hemi Harwood.
+It was presented on April 18th 1986 with a full-scale powhiri and blessed by Father Hemi Harwood.

-Accepting the taonga, college principal Turoa Royal said the panel forged the relationship between the college and the marae, and would enter college history as another link in the close tie shared by the two.
+Accepting the taonga, college principal Turoa Royal said the panel forged the relationship between the college and the marae and would enter college history as another link in the close tie shared by the two.

 The tukutuku panel hangs outside Mr Royal's office at Parumoana Community College.
 With him are weaving course tutor-supervisor Theresa Stevens and trainee Katrina Haenga.
 Others on the course who helped in the work are Kim Wimutu and Sandra Coake, while Pauline Johnson drafted the pattern.
 The framing was the work of students at Maraeroa Carving School.

 One issue that is exercising the minds of Parumoana Community College Council members is the question of the words “community college”.
-The Education Act of 1964 set up tertiary institutions and the Act refers to Technical Institutes, as if they were the same, and any difference was in the main by the way of emphasis, e.g.Community Colleges have intentionally built in more rural areas so they are expected to provide courses off campus as well as on site.
+The Education Act of 1964 set up tertiary institutions and the Act refers to Technical Institutes, as if they were the same, and any difference was in the main by the way of emphasis, e.g.Community Colleges have intentionally built in more rural areas so they are expected to provide courses off-campus as well as on-site.

 The Chairman of the Council, Mr Tino Meleisea, in his address at the opening ceremony, made the point that the words “community college” presented some confusion in the community.
 Some people believe that Parumoana Community College is an alternative secondary school and others have considered the college as a university under another name.
 He went further to suggest that a change in name may be necessary.
 He indicated in the same address that perhaps we should be called Parumoana Community Polytechnic.
 He believes that the word "community" should be kept as a method by which the College could be reminded continually of its special focus.

 A five-day introductory course on journalism is being held at Parumoana Community College this week.
-Mr Philip Whaanga, editor of the Tu Tangata magazine, is course supervisor.
+Mr Philip Whaanga, the editor of the Tu Tangata magazine, is course supervisor.
 "I've done these courses before and found them more enjoyable than being an editor," he said.

 The idea of the course is to introduce more Māori and Polynesians into journalism.
-Students will be taught the basic skills of journalism and be given the opportunity to see what it is like to work on a newspaper, on television or in a radio studio.
+Students will be taught the basic skills of journalism and be given the opportunity to see what it is like to work in a newspaper, on television or in a radio studio.
 Mr Whaanga said there was no trouble in filling the places for the course.
 There are 15 students aged between 17-40.
 Most are from Porirua but two are from Upper Hutt.
 He also said Parumoana Community College hopes to hold a full-time journalism course next year.

 Polynesia will be the focus of a certificate in Crafts Design course at Parumoana Community College starting next February.
 The two-year course will be open to Polynesian students of all ages.
 Applications for the initial intake of 18 students are now being received.

 "We are looking for talent, and a willingness to undertake a full-time course," says Anne Philbin, crafts development tutor.
 The course would tap the wealth of Polynesian talent in Porirua, she said and help students "become enriched in their culture."
-Apart from learning arts such as print making, weaving and bone, shell and wood carving, students will learn the Māori language and go on to learn other cultural aspects if they wish.
+Apart from learning arts such as printmaking, weaving and bone, shell and wood carving, students will learn the Māori language and go on to learn other cultural aspects if they wish.
 Business management will also be part of the course, which teaches the art of money management.

 Civil Defence Course